Erimelowo/Lighthouse-Scale-Fix/README.md

 **Make sure to backup**

 1. Open `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers\lighthouse\resources\lighthouse_scale.json`.
-2. Set the "scale" value to 1 under each device you use.
+2. Set the "scale" value to 1 under each device you use (note: you can use different values if need be).
 3. Save the file and restart SteamVR for the change to take effect.

 ## Building